 In 1961, David's brother Fred Levin joined the firm and quickly became recognized as one of America's premier personal injury lawyers after achieving several multi-million dollar jury verdicts, including one in 1980 that was the largest compensatory damage verdict in U.S. history at the time.

-To date, Fred has received more than 30 jury verdicts in excess of $1 million.
-At various points in his career he has held the national record for jury verdicts involving the wrongful death of a child, the wrongful death of a housewife, the wrongful death of a wage earner, the wrongful death of an African American, and the largest personal injury verdict in the state of Florida.
+During his legal career, Fred received more than 30 jury verdicts in excess of $1 million.
+At various points in his career he held the national record for jury verdicts involving the wrongful death of a child, the wrongful death of a housewife, the wrongful death of a wage earner, the wrongful death of an African American, and the largest personal injury verdict in the state of Florida.

-Fred has been listed in every edition of Best Lawyers in America; is a member of the Inner Circle of Advocates (limited to 100 of the nation’s top trial attorneys); and was inducted into The National Trial Lawyers Hall of Fame.
-Fred is best known, however, for rewriting Florida’s Medicaid Third-Party Recovery Act to allow the State of Florida to sue and recover billions of dollars from the tobacco industry for smoking-related illnesses.
+Fred was listed in every edition of Best Lawyers in America; was a member of the Inner Circle of Advocates (limited to 100 of the nation’s top trial attorneys); and was inducted into The National Trial Lawyers Hall of Fame.
+Fred was best known, however, for rewriting Florida’s Medicaid Third-Party Recovery Act to allow the State of Florida to sue and recover billions of dollars from the tobacco industry for smoking-related illnesses.

 In 2014, New York Times bestseller Josh Young published a comprehensive biography of Fred's life.
 It's called And Give Up Showbiz?
 How Fred Levin Beat Big Tobacco, Became a Chief of Ghana, Earned Boxing Manager of the Year & Transformed American Law.
 In 2015, Mr. Levin was named Trial Lawyer of the Year by The National Trial Lawyers.